-If you’re looking to experience the Great White North to its fullest on the ultimate Canada itinerary, you simply need to indulge in the best things to do in Banff, Alberta.
+Looking to experience the Great White North to its fullest on the ultimate Canada itinerary?
+Indulge in the best things to do in Banff, Alberta.

 As the base of exploration for the pristine Banff National Park, the town of Banff in the Western Canadian province of Alberta is among Canada’s best retreats for nature-lovers.

 Dabbling in the top tourist attractions in Banff National Park, you can experience everything from crystalline glacial lakes nested in the Canadian Rockies like Lake Louise or Lake Minnewanka to walking among millennia-old glaciers at the Columbia Icefield.